A new addition to the GRR 100, Providence Law Asia helped BlackRock and Ares SSG place Singapore-listed TAKE Solutions into judicial management

 History of the practice

 Providence Law Asia was founded in 2012 by senior counsel Abraham Vergis SC after more than 14 years at Drew & Napier’s Singapore office.
-The firm’s restructuring and insolvency practice was started by Nawaz Kamil three years later, who joined from Singapore firm Tito Isaac & Co in December 2016, becoming a director and head of restructuring & insolvency at Providence Law in January 2019.
+The firm’s restructuring and insolvency practice was bolstered by the hire of Nawaz Kamil three years later, who joined from Singapore firm Tito Isaac & Co in December 2016, becoming a director and head of restructuring & insolvency at Providence Law in January 2019.
+Kamil left the firm in May 2023, leaving Vergis to lead the practice alongside Kenny Lau, who also co-heads the firm's fraud and asset recovery group.

-Nawaz created the practice to offer independent, conflict-free Singapore counsel to clients, international and offshore law firms as well as insolvency professionals.
-Providence Law regularly advises on corporate insolvencies, personal bankruptcies and business restructuring solutions with a cross-border element.
+The practice aims to offer independent, conflict-free Singapore counsel to clients, international and offshore law firms as well as insolvency professionals, and regularly advises on corporate insolvencies, personal bankruptcies and business restructuring solutions with a cross-border element.

 Providence Law operates exclusively in Singapore.